Endowed Assistant/Associate Professor in Cloud Computing

-With nearly 29,000 students, it is the largest university in the San Antonio metropolitan region and is considered to be one of the country's largest Hispanic Serving Institutions.
+With nearly 29,000 students, UTSA is one of the country's largest Hispanic Serving Institutions.
 The university has been a Center of Academic Excellence in Information Assurance Education as designated by the National Security Agency and the Department of Homeland Security since 2002 and was designated a Center of Excellence in Research in 2009.

 UTSA advances knowledge through research and discovery, teaching and learning, community engagement and public service.
 UTSA serves the San Antonio metropolitan area and the broader region of South Texas through programs and services offered from its three campuses: Main Campus, Downtown Campus and UTSA's Institute of Texan Cultures.
-The 600-acre Main Campus borders the Texas Hill Country and features academic and administrative buildings, athletic facilities and on-campus housing.
+The College of Business is located on the 600-acre Main Campus that borders the Texas Hill Country and features academic and administrative buildings, athletic facilities and on-campus housing.

-UTSA offers 66 bachelor's, 52 master's and 24 doctoral degree programs.
-UTSA is comprised of seven academic colleges and schools: the School of Architecture, the College of Business, the College of Education and Human Development, the College of Engineering, the College of Liberal and Fine Arts, the College of Public Policy and the College of Sciences.
-Faculty include more than 590 tenured and tenure track faculty members, with 98 percent holding doctorates or equivalent terminal degrees.
+UTSA offers 68 bachelor’s, 66 master’s and 24 doctoral degree programs.
+UTSA is comprised of seven academic colleges: the College of Architecture, Construction and Planning, the College of Business, the College of Education and Human Development, the College of Engineering, the College of Liberal and Fine Arts, the College of Public Policy and the College of Sciences.
+It includes more than 590 tenured and tenure-track faculty members, with 98 percent holding doctorates or equivalent terminal degrees.

-The College of Business Department of Information Systems and Cyber Security offers a Bachelor in Business Administration with a major in Infrastructure Assurance and a major in Information Systems, a minor in Infrastructure Assurance, a minor in Digital Forensics and a minor in Network and Data Center Management.
-At the graduate level students can earn a Master of Science in Information Technology with a concentration in Infrastructure Assurance.
-Students can also earn a Ph.D. with a concentration in Information Systems or Cyber Security.
-The coursework offered by this department includes approximately 18 to 20 courses covering all aspects of cyber security as well as traditional information systems classes.
+The College of Business’ Department of Information Systems and Cyber Security offers a Bachelor in Business Administration with a major in Cyber Security and a major in Information Systems, a minor in Cyber Security, a minor in Digital Forensics and a minor in Network and Data Center Management.
+At the graduate level students can earn a Master of Science in Information Technology with a concentration in Cyber Security.
+Students can also earn a Ph.D. with a concentration in Information Technology or Cyber Security.
+The coursework offered by the department includes approximately 18 to 20 courses covering all aspects of cyber security, cloud computing as well as traditional information systems classes.
 At the present time there are approximately 400 students enrolled in these programs.

-Applications should include a cover letter, a complete resume, research and teaching statements; as well as the names, addresses and telephone numbers of at least three references.
+Applications should include a cover letter that summarizes any prior cloud computing-related research and/or teaching experience, a complete résumé, research and teaching statements as well as the names, addresses and telephone numbers of at least three references.
 Incomplete applications will not be considered.
-Applications must have “Assistant Professor in Cloud Computing” in the subject line.
+Applications must have “Assistant (or Associate) Professor in Cloud Computing” in the subject line.
 Applicants who are invited to campus for interviews must be able to show proof that they will be eligible and qualified to work in the United States by the time of hire.
-Applications may be emailed to email@example.com or sent by regular mail to:
+Applications may be emailed to John.Warren@utsa.edu or sent by regular mail to:

 Search Committee Chair